 The first step to start a honey farm is to understand the philosophy of bees.
 The honey bee colony is an inexplicable and self reliant entity that can house over one hundred thousand members consisting of the unfertile female bees who carry out the major work in the hive which includes the feeding and cleaning of the queen and gathering nectars for honey production and the beeswax for the hive.

 The male or drone bees in the hive unlike the worker bees only move around, consume honey and mate.
-The queen rests at the centre of the hive, it produces eggs until it becomes inefficient and is then taken out by the worker bees.
+The queen rests at the center of the hive, it produces eggs until it becomes inefficient and is then taken out by the worker bees.

 So after you may have understood what goes on in a beehive, you must decide the type of bees you want to start a honey farm with.
 Gentle bees such as the buckfast bees are recommended for beginners because they’re easier to watch over and maintain.